The Projected Man: Plot

-Dr. Paul Steiner (Bryant Haliday) and Dr. Christopher Mitchell (Ronald Allen) work on a projection device that enables them to transmit any object within a few miles of the machine.
+Dr. Paul Steiner and Dr. Christopher Mitchell work on a projection device that enables them to transmit any object within a few miles of the machine.
 While they find the device works with inanimate objects, the living creatures they use it on always seem to die.
-When Dr. Patricia Hill (Mary Peach) arrives, she helps them fix the error, making Steiner think the problem has been solved.
-Meanwhile, Dr. Blanchard (Norman Wooland), Steiner's boss and head of the institute he works for, is being blackmailed by Mr. Latham (Derrick De Marney), who wants credit for Steiner's discovery.
-He forces Blanchard to demand Steiner to give a premature presentation to Professor Lembach (Gerard Heinz).
+When Dr. Patricia Hill arrives, she helps them fix the error, making Steiner think the problem has been solved.
+Meanwhile, Dr. Blanchard, Steiner's boss and head of the institute for which he works, is being blackmailed by Mr. Latham, who wants credit for Steiner's discovery.
+He forces Blanchard to demand Steiner to give a premature presentation to Professor Lembach.

 Steiner, Mitchell, and Hill feel they are ready to present, but at the event, Blanchard places acid on the machine when everyone is unaware, causing an explosion.
 The funding for Steiner's project is ended instantly; however, Mitchell later discovers that the device has been tampered with.
 Steiner goes to Blanchard's house, where Lembach and Latham are having dinner.
 He presents the men with the evidence that his machine was deliberately tampered with, and Lembach allows him to have another chance.
-Steiner decides to try to project himself to Lembach's house, and, with help from his secretary, Sheila (Tracey Crisp), he begins the procedure.
+Steiner decides to try to project himself to Lembach's house, and, with help from his secretary, Sheila, he begins the procedure.
 However, right then, Mitchell and Hill return to the laboratory.